christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_12-Trees.md

 typedef struct tree_st {
-	int n_spp;			// The number of tips int n_nodes;		// The number of internal nodes
-	/* Extend this structure by including your new variables here */
-	node_t **treenodes;	// For the array of nodes node_t *start;		// For the root or start node
+	int n_spp;			// The number of tips int n_nodes;		// The number of internal nodes node_t **treenodes;	// For the array of nodes node_t *start;		// For the root or start node
 } tree_t;